GPAD Detailed Seminar Program

 3:30 PM - 4:00 PM - Approaching Free Energy, Sponsored by IGE Glass Technologies and FeneTech

-Speaker: Jim Gulnick, Engineering Director, McGrory Glass
+Speaker: Jim Gulnick, Director of Operations, McGrory Glass

 Solar power is an attractive and environmentally friendly investment that helps lower utility costs, creates a positive cash flow, and builds corporate stewardship.
 This session shows how strategic investment in renewable generation, efficient processing, and ERP solutions has allowed McGrory glass to attain a net-zero energy consumption target.